This course requires 2 options.

 Subject Description

-Teacher in Charge: Mr J. Gunn
+Teacher in Charge: Mr J. Gunn.

 Learn about how both people and nature shape the environments in which we live.
 Investigate and interpret geographic patterns, features and processes including how these change over time.
-Key areas of study include; rivers, field trip based research, earthquakes, coffee production, geospatial mapping, skills and concepts, as well as sustainable tourism.
-Geography equips students with the skills to interpret the world in which they live.
-This course assists students in both Level One Literacy and Numeracy
+Key areas of study include; rivers, field trip based research, tropical cyclones, spatial distribution, geospatial mapping, skills, geographic ideas, social decision making and sustainability.

 Subject Overview